 |06336||Acency No. 1||South/Southwest of Rainy Lake||6422.5|

 The community has its own voluntary organizations, including a volunteer fire department, Recreation, Education, Housing and Economic Development committees.
 The Band Administration services the community in the areas of community health, education, social services, policing, housing and economic development.
 The community lives reasonably within their means.
 The traditional fishing economy has become weakened due to over fishing and tourism.
-The community has recently built a gymnasium, four seasons recreational outdoor facility, and a daycare centre.
+The community has recently built a new gymnasium, a four seasons recreational outdoor facility and a daycare centre.

 The children are bused 20 kilometres east to Mine Centre School in Mine Centre, Ontario for elementary school.
 The Youth commute to Fort Frances for education services, including secondary and limited post-secondary services (through Confederation College, Lakehead University and Seven Generations Education Institute).
 On-line post-secondary education opportunities were not available because of lack adequate bandwidth needed to complete courses.
 It is anticipated that increased bandwidth will be made available pending approval of the Pwi-Di-Goo-Zing Ne-Yaa-Zhing Advisory Services business plan to Industry Canada.

 The Chief & Council govern the community affairs, with respect given to the Elders and Youth in the decision-making process.
-There are three Councillors and one Chief within the government, Councillors Clayton Windigo, Don Jones and Sue Boshey share duties of developing a governance model for the community along with the Chief Will Windigo.
-The Chief of Nigigoonsimikaaning First Nation is also active in political activities on behalf of the community through the Fort France Chief's Secretariat, Grand Council Treaty #3, Chief's of Ontario and Assembly of First Nations.
+There are three Councillors and one Chief within the government, Councillors Clayton Windigo, Garry Windigo and Sue Boshey share duties of developing a governance model for the community along with the Chief Will Windigo.
+The Chief of Nigigoonsimikaaning First Nation is also active in political activities on behalf of the community through the Fort France Chief’s Secretariat, Grand Council Treaty #3, Chief’s of Ontario and Assembly of First Nations.

 “Teachings and activities that go with the times and way of life in a traditional setting”